 Mohammad Mohajeri, Political Activist: As Long as IRIB Considers Media as a Horn, It Gets Closer to Collapse Every Moment

-Mohammad Mohajeri, a political activist, wrote in a note in the Etemad newspaper criticizing the performance of the national broadcaster.
+Mohammad Mohajeri, a political activist, wrote a note in the Etemad newspaper criticizing the performance of the national broadcaster.

 Share This Article